Nitrogen limitation in the Earth System: merging top-down and bottom-up approaches to modelling land surface processes

 The standard method of projecting how climate will change into the future is through the use of Earth System Models (ESMs).
 These estimate the statistics of meteorological change expected for different potential levels of future atmospheric greenhouse gas concentrations.
 ESMs have capitalised on nearly 60 years of research in weather forecasting, and so most features of atmospheric dynamics are calibrated well.
 However, on the decadal-centennial timescale, global environment attributes that can be considered fixed for weather forecasts of just days ahead (e.g. ice-cover), are instead evolving.
 Hence, more recently, these other parts of the Earth system have needed to be modelled, and this includes vegetation carbon stores.
 With less lead time of development, these components still need substantial advancement.
 Besides being an integral part of the coupled climate-carbon cycle system, there is much policy interest as to whether terrestrial carbon stores can continue to offset ~33% of emissions.
 Furthermore, policymakers ask whether deliberate land-use change could even increase current CO2 offset level, to raise the chances that climate change can be constrained to key thermal thresholds such as two degrees of global warming.

-A fundamental uncertainty in modelling terrestrial ecosystem stores is the extent to which the N (nitrogen) cycle impacts on vegetation carbon cycling.
+A fundamental uncertainty in modelling terrestrial ecosystem stores is the extent to which the N (nitrogen) availability impacts on vegetation carbon cycling.
 The JULES land surface model has only recently included a framework to describe this process, but it is only in provisional form, and many parameters are little more than initial estimates.
-Yet one form of data that has huge potential to inform the calibration of the N part of JULES are dendro-ecological measurement of plant biomass and N availability dynamics.
-Mechanistic modelling of these data have been used to infer the extent to which N availability constrains biomass dynamics and identify the presence of plant-soil feedbacks, but to date, such research has only been operating on local scales.
+Yet one form of data that has huge potential to inform the calibration of the N part of JULES are dendro-ecological measurements of plant biomass and N availability dynamics.
+Mechanistic modelling of these data have been used to infer the extent to which N availability constrains biomass dynamics and to identify the presence of plant-soil feedbacks, but to date, such research has only been operating on local scales.
 A fundamental question is “How generalizable, to global scales, are the insights gleaned from studies at smaller scales?”.
-The student will answer that question by applying a flexible regression approach to learn the equations that best describe plant-N relationships at the regional to continentalscale from existing dendro-ecological time-series data from multiple locations.
-They will uncover the biological and physical covariates that best explain differences in plant-N relationships and will translate these insights into improved representation of biogeochemical cycling in the JULES land surface model.
+The student will answer that question by using novel AI-based approaches to infer the equations that best describe plant-N relationships at the regional to continental-scale from existing dendro-ecological time-series data.
+They will also uncover the biological and physical covariates that best explain differences in plant-N relationships and will translate these insights into improved representation of biogeochemical cycling in the JULES land surface model.

 This initiative will generate multiple outputs.
 However of particular interest is that it will contribute towards an overarching assessment of whether N-effects will downregulate future fertilisation as atmospheric CO2 rises.
 Hence it will aid improvement in models of global climate-carbon cycle interactions.